-In 2018, we are hosting more conferences and events, including our first regional conference in the United Kingdom, than in any other single year of our history.
-And there’s more to come in 2019.
+In 2018, we hosted more conferences and events, including our first regional conference in the United Kingdom, than in any other single year of our history.
 No matter where you are in the world, we want to be there with answers to biblical and theological questions, helping as many people as possible to understand God and His holiness.
 To that end, we also launched Ask Ligonier, our online theological chat service.
 You can ask your questions in real time and connect with a well-trained team member placed in multiple time zones around the world so that we can serve twenty-four hours a day, six days a week.

 Our core discipleship resources are more accessible than ever before.
 We’re now reaching millions of people every week with teaching like the Renewing Your Mind podcast and radio broadcast.
-This March, we expanded Renewing Your Mind’s reach by launching a Spanish-language edition, Renovando Tu Mente.
-Many also tune in to 5 Minutes in Church History and our newest podcast, Open Book.
+We’ve also expanded Renewing Your Mind’s reach by launching a Spanish-language edition, Renovando Tu Mente.
+Many also tune in to our podcasts, including 5 Minutes in Church History, Ultimately, and Luther: In Real Time.
 Tabletalk magazine now has an online home, and the print edition reaches approximately 250,000 readers in seventy-eight countries each month.
-The Reformation Study Bible saw a substantial revision in 2015, and last year we released the Condensed Edition for Bible study on the go.
+The Reformation Study Bible saw a substantial revision in 2015, and in 2017, we released the Condensed Edition for Bible study on the go.

-And through our translation projects and military and prison chaplain outreaches, we’re making sure these resources reach the people who need them most.
-Last year, we began an effort to send tens of thousands of Reformation Study Bibles to church leaders and seminary students in ten African countries.
+Through our translation projects and military and prison chaplain outreaches, we’re making sure these resources reach the people who need them most.
+In 2017, we began an effort to send tens of thousands of Reformation Study Bibles to church leaders and seminary students in ten African countries.

 Ligonier stands firm for the truth of God’s Word, but we are not standing still.
 To steward the truth and ensure that we continue teaching the historic Christian faith to as many people as possible, Dr. Sproul welcomed Teaching Fellows to the ministry.
 As we move forward, our Teaching Fellows help advise the ministry, inform our future outreach, and produce new discipleship resources to equip growing Christians.
 And in addition to our Teaching Fellows, we are working with many more pastors and scholars to produce new books and teaching series and expand our translation efforts.
 We are grateful for this next generation of gifted teachers.